Skip to main content

 • foster quality improvements, innovation, excellence and internationalisation in higher education institutions (HEI)

-• increase the quality and the attractiveness of the European Higher Education Area (EHEA) and supporting the EU's external action in the higher education field, by offering full degree scholarships to the best Master students worldwide
+• increase the quality and the attractiveness of the European Higher Education Area (EHEA) the EU's external action in the higher education field, by offering full degree scholarships to the best Master students worldwide

 An EMJMD is a high-level integrated international study programme of 60, 90 or 120 ECTS credits, delivered by an international consortium of HEIs from different countries and, where relevant, other educational and/or non-educational partners with specific expertise and interest in the study areas/professional domains covered by the joint programme.

-All participating HEIs established in a Programme Country must be Master degree-awarding institutions.
+All participating HEIs established in a Programme Country must be Master's degree-awarding institutions.
 The successful completion of the joint EMJMD Master programme must lead to the award of either a joint degree (i.e. one joint diploma issued on behalf of at least two HEIs from different Programme Countries) or multiple degrees (i.e. at least two diplomas issued by two higher education institutions from different Programme Countries).

 All the necessary conditions and information is contained in the Erasmus+ Program Guide which is published on the IKY website.